 Why Gamification Works:

-• Increased User Engagement: A fun, interactive in-role way of providing an airdrop experience will make users want to participate rather than just for the free tokens themselves.
+• Increased User Engagement: A fun, interactive, in-role way of providing an airdrop experience will make users want to participate rather than just for the free tokens themselves.

 1. Partnering with Established Platforms

-Advantages with Partnerships:
+Advantages of Partnerships:

 • Increased Trust-Projects on large, reputed platforms enjoy the credibility factor coupled with security measures that instill trust among participants.